 Is your child covered by your insurance?

 To be covered by insurance, a driver must be defined as “insured” in the policy.
 Your child may be an “insured” in several ways:

 - When operating the vehicle with your permission

 Speak with your insurance agent to determine whether your child is adequately covered.
 If your child is not living at home, your agent may advise you to add your child to your policy or even to transfer the vehicle to his or her name.

 Take precautions with your future

 As parents, paying for your children is nothing new.
 However, bearing the financial liability for a teen or even adult child who causes a serious accident can be ruinous.

 If your child drives your car and has not yet been in an accident, discuss your situation with your insurance agent to avoid a very costly mistake down the line.
-If your child has been involved in a crash in your vehicle, talk to a car accident lawyer in New York.
+If your child has been involved in a crash in your vehicle, talk to our New York City car accident lawyers.
 The team at Douglas & London is here to help.
 We understand the complex issues that can arise in NY car accidents and will search for the strongest resolution for your situation.

 Call Douglas & London today.
 Consultations are free and confidential.